Whether inmate mentally fit for execution could cause delay

 Lee’s own execution went forward a day late.
 It was scheduled for 4 p.m.
 Monday, but the Supreme Court only gave the green light in a narrow 5-4 ruling early Tuesday.

-The issue of Purkey’s mental health arose in the runup to his 2003 trial and when, after the verdict, jurors had to decided whether he should be put to death in the killing of 16-year-old Jennifer Long in Kansas City, Missouri.
+The issue of Purkey’s mental health arose in the runup to his 2003 trial and when, after the verdict, jurors had to decide whether he should be put to death in the killing of 16-year-old Jennifer Long in Kansas City, Missouri.
 Prosecutors alleged that he raped and stabbed her, dismembered her with a chainsaw, burned her, then dumped her ashes 200 miles (320 kilometers) away in a septic pond in Kansas.
 Purkey was separately convicted and sentenced to life in the beating death of 80-year-old Mary Ruth Bales, of Kansas City, Kansas.

 But the legal questions of whether he was mentally fit to stand trial or to be sentenced to die are different from the question of whether he is mentally fit enough now, in the hours before his scheduled execution, to be put to death.